Guide to Static Site Generators (SSGs) in 2024, Plus Top Options

 Here is a list of factors to consider when choosing an SSG to work with.

-The nature of your project
+Consider the nature of your project

-The type of project we want to build will affect what tools we choose since it is important to use the technology best suited for the unique requirements of your project.
-For example, while we could technically use the same SSG to build blogs, documentation, and marketing sites, other SSGs may be a better fit for a given use case.
+For example, while we could technically use one SSG to build blogs, documentation, and marketing sites, others may be a better fit for a given use case.
 Hugo is a great choice for blogs and documentation, while Gatsby, Nuxt.js, and Next.js are great for marketing sites.

-Ease of use
+Consider its ease of use

-• How detailed is their documentation?
+- How detailed is their documentation?

-• Are templates and themes available to speed up the building process?
+- Are templates and themes available to speed up the building process?

-Your tech stack
+Consider your tech stack

-• Eleventy is a great choice for vanilla JavaScript
+- Eleventy is a great choice for vanilla JavaScript

-• Next.js and Gatsby are great for React developers
+- Next.js and Gatsby are great for React developers

-• Nuxt.js is great for Vue.js developers
+- Nuxt.js is great for Vue.js developers

-• SvelteKit is great for Svelte developers
+- SvelteKit is great for Svelte developers

-• Hugo is great for Go developers
+- Hugo is great for Go developers

 A developer community is also important for receiving support and assistance.
 For example, getting support on Stack Overflow from other developers is easier when using a popular tool with a large and active community.
 In fact, some communities that are large enough often have Discord servers and Slack workspaces, making it easier to get assistance when needed.

-Maturity and level of adoption
+Consider its maturity and level of adoption

 A great way to decide what SSG to use is by checking out what other people in the industry use and how mature the tools are.
 One reason Next.js is widely adopted is that it is a mature framework with several great features and has the backing of Vercel.

-Top static site generators worth considering in 2024
+Top static site generators in 2024

 To properly review the static site generators worth considering, we will break them into these two categories:

-• Frameworks that offer multiple rendering methods, including static site generation: Gatsby, Next.js, Astro, Nuxt.js, and SvelteKit fall into the multi-rendering category.
+- Frameworks that offer multiple rendering methods, including static site generation: Gatsby, Next.js, Astro, Nuxt.js, and SvelteKit fall into the multi-rendering category

 Let’s start off by reviewing the frameworks with multiple rendering options, and then we will move on to the SSG-specific tools.